Financial Accounting Test Answers

 What is the best definition of Expense?

-The increase in resources from the operations of an entity
+The increase in resources from the operations of an

 None of these